CommunityToolkit/design-assets/README.md

-# UWP Community Toolkit design assets and templates
+# Windows Community Toolkit design assets and templates
-This repository hosts design assets and templates for the [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit).
+This repository hosts design assets and templates for the [Windows Community Toolkit](https://github.com/windows-toolkit).